nushell/nushell.github.io/book/thinking_in_nu.md

 The limitation only occurs when both are parsed _together_ as a single expression, which could be part of a script, block, closure, or other expression.
 :::

-Another common scenario when coming from another shell might be trying to dynamically create a filename that will be sourced:
+Another common scenario when coming from another shell might be attempting to dynamically create a filename that will be sourced:

 ```nu
 let my_path = "~/nushell-files"